 James is passionate about expeditions, learning about new places, inspired by wildlife and remote areas, he has been dreaming about expeditions since a child, and has been lucky enough to have been part of many expeditions, leading over 50 to remote areas all over the world.

-James believes that expeditions are powerful mediums to help educate and inspire, that they can be drivers to help in environmental, conservation, social justice and change.
+James believes that expeditions are powerful mediums to help educate and inspire, and that they can be drivers to help in environmental, conservation, social justice and change.

 He has experience of expeditions and leading in the Arctic, the Jungles of South America and South East Asia, Mountains throughout the world and the Deserts of Africa, Middle East and South America!.